 They were given ample sun, weekly watering in the summer, no (or hardly any) watering in the winter, and quickly grew into something that kinda resembled Cousin It.

 That original bundle of three little stalks looks like this now.

 And embarrassingly, this is what it looks like most of the year as I’m a pretty lazy pruner.
 The plant has multiplied into a clump of at least 50 stalks, with the whole thing spanning 4 feet wide by 3 feet high.

 I’ve never trimmed it and never divided it, but since the herb doesn’t really get going again until summer, I finally decided to give it a much-needed haircut last week.

 In colder climates, lemongrass goes dormant in the winter.
 The leaves will turn brown and you’ll think the plant has died off.
-Milder climates (like my zone 10b region) still see a green plant in winter, but the leaves will look a bit bedraggled.
+Milder climates still see a green plant in winter, but the leaves will look a bit bedraggled.